h1romas4/libymfm.wasm/README.md

 [![](https://github.com/h1romas4/libymfm.wasm/raw/main/public/images/ogp.png)](https://chipstream.netlify.app/)

 Firefox or Chromium is recommended.

-Currently, Safari does not support SharedArrayBuffer because it is not available.
+*Currently, Safari now supports SharedArrayBuffer, but it does not work well.
+It appears that `Atomics.notify` is not working properly. (help!)*

-- Web Worker/Worklet architecture
-- WASI build on browser

 Source code: